 Build a Window Seat

 Nothing beats the classic, built-in look of a window seat.
 Imagine stretching out in the sunlight, your back supported by a soft cushion.
 Or cozy up at dinner by installing a window seat that matches perfectly with your dining table, just like Almost Makes Perfect's gentle white and wood space.
 You don't need to spend a ton of money to get this stunning effect—many of IKEA's cabinets and dressers can be turned into seating.
 (Almost Makes Perfect used the NORDLI.)
-Or, DIY the project i...nexpensively.Continue to 13 of 14 below.
+Or, DIY the project inexpensively.

 Stop going to the store for six sprigs of basil — and then letting the rest rot.
-A sunny windowsill is the ideal spot to cultivate your own lush and flavorful herb garden.
+A sunny windowsill is an ideal spot to cultivate your own lush and flavorful herb garden.
 Pick your favorite easy-to-grow herbs without leaving the comfort of your own home.
-The Home I Create turned her kitchen sill into a monument to flavor by growing basil, sage, and oregano within feet of her cutting board.Continue to 14 of 14 below.
+The Home I Create turned her kitchen sill into a monument to flavor by growing basil, sage, and oregano within feet of her cutting board.Continue to 13 of 13 below.

 Add a Pop of Color

 Sure, a sunny window is bold enough—but pairing it with a stripe of vivid color can take it from ten to eleven.
 This colorful Seattle house featured on Cup of Jo surrounds a sunny kitchen window with a strip of cheerful yellow.
-A series of glass tulip bulbs completes the look.
-The result: something fun and relaxing to look at while you're elbow-deep in soapy water.
+A series of glass tulip bulbs complete the look.
+The result is something fun and relaxing to look at while you're elbow-deep in soapy water.